 - Is the same protection provided when data is transferred to the USA?

-We would like to point out to users residing in an EU member state that, from the point of view of the European Union, the USA does not have an adequate level of data protection, partly due to the issues mentioned in this section.
-Insofar as we have explained in this privacy statement that recipients of data (such as Google) are based in the USA, we will ensure that your data is protected at an appropriate level by our service providers through contractual arrangements with these companies.
+For users residing in an EU member state, we would like to point out that, from the point of view of the European Union, the USA does not have an adequate level of data protection, partly due to the issues mentioned in this section.
+Insofar as we have explained in this privacy statement that some recipients of data (such as Google) are based in the USA, we will ensure that your data is protected at an appropriate level by our service providers through contractual protective arrangements with these companies (Standard Contractual Clauses in particular).

 Anything else you need to know?